wentam/bottom-bracket/notes/design.md

 * [ and ] could be a 'flat array' (farray) where byte arrays are placed flat in the array instead of as pointers
 * macroexpander macros?
+* more types could be added by using another bit from -length things. this works because if your children are 8-bytes each you can lose the extra space and still be able to fill all memory.
+* Make comments a fundamental datatype?

 # Problems to think about